poojaontheweb/openapi-initiative-briefs/OAI-SIG-Liaison-One-Pager.md

 > *"What would it mean for your ecosystem if any developer could onboard to your API standard in an afternoon?"*

+> *"Right now, how many people in your organization truly understand what your APIs do?
+OpenAPI is how you change that number."*

 ---

 ## Resources